ChatHub19/ChatHub/README.md

 startServer.cmd
 ```
 ## Synchronize the repository to a folder

-Run the following command to download the latest version from the server:
+Run the following command to download the repository:
 ```
 git clone https://github.com/Momo00o0/ChatHub.git
 ```
 > Install the latest version of [git](https://git-scm.com/downloads) with the default settings.

-> **Warning:** All local changes will be reset.
+Run the following command to download the latest version from the server:
 **Windows**
 ```
 resetGit.cmd